Faithful-Resource-Pack/Website/article/_README.md

 // used for addons, can be removed:
 authors:
   - JogurciQ:
-    - https://twitter.com/JogurciQ // if not, let # instead
+    - https://twitter.com/JogurciQ // if not, remove it
-  - Juknum
+  - Juknum:
-    - #
+  - RobertR11:

 // can be removed:
 download: